How i choose my Lenses for Light Painting?

 So that limits my choice to the LAOWA or the Samyang.

-Lately I kept using the Laowa 12mm f/2.8 Zero-D because it is considered the World’s Widest f/2.8 Lens with close-to-zero distortion.
+Lately, I have kept using the Laowa 12mm f/2.8 Zero-D (Amazon Link) because it is considered the World’s Widest f/2.8 Lens with close-to-zero distortion.
 It has an angle of view (122°), this is super nice for light painting landscape, architecture, and astrophotography.
 Most important to me as Lightpainter; its full-on manual.
 At the moment truly my favorite when not shooting a portrait.
-It’s a tiny bit sharper as the Samyang in my opinion.
+It’s a tiny bit sharper than the Samyang 12mm F2.8 in my opinion.
+Coming in at a third of the price the Samyang is a viable consideration!

 shot with a Laowa 14mm Zero D F2.8